 Should we resist a world of trigger warnings and no-platforming – or welcome it?
 Are we more sensitive to ‘micro-aggressions’ – or just less willing to tolerate them?

-Following the structure of a sonata and choreographed to a pumping soundtrack of various Vivaldi fragments and pieces by Anna Meredith, YES NO BLACK WHITE serves as a kind of Rorschach test for your personal offense-taking mechanisms.
+Following the structure of a classical sonata and choreographed to a pumping soundtrack of various Vivaldi fragments and pieces by Anna Meredith, YES NO BLACK WHITE serves as a kind of Rorschach test for your personal offense-taking mechanisms.
 Prepare for a cognitive, moral, and sensory attack on your psyche.

 The piece is a continuation of my ongoing investigations on the dramaturgy of lists, musicality, and the exploration of strategies to problematize meaning-making processes.